Are you looking for a camp for your child or teen – but aren’t sure where to start?

 Please note: This information was up-to-date at the time of publication.
 Please visit each website to confirm details.

-BASCOL Sunshine and Good Times Summer Program – This program features themed weeks, guest speakers and flexible schedules – you can pick and choose the weeks and the days you want to sign up for.
+BASCOL, Full STEAM Ahead Summer Program – This summer will feature recreational activities centered around science, technology, engineering, arts and mathematics – with themed weeks, guest speakers and field trips.
+Pick and choose the weeks and days you would like to sign up for.
 Snacks are provided.
 DSS subsidies are accepted.

 Where: Central Square, Liverpool and Syracuse.